Sex robot: Potential benefits and Advocates

+Some manufacturers have also argued that their introductions into prisons may reduce prison rape and sexual tension in prison.
+Scholars like Oliver Bendel suggest that sex robots could be the solution to establishing sexual health and diminishing sexual tensions beyond in prison.

+Manufacturers have also suggested sex robots may alleviate sexlessness in location encumbered professions such as long-haul truck drivers, all-male oil rigs, or encumbered careers that delay social commitments.
+Sex robots can also help avoid problems of unwanted pregnancies, forced marriages, sexually transmitted diseases, and sexual violence, which would be issues in brothels and with prostitutes.

+As the state of the art progresses (robotics and AI), thus providing a viable substitute for humans, some predict there could be a positive externality in the reduction of human trafficking and prostitution.
+This would be an example of technological unemployment that is seen as a benefit to the exploited being used by those activities.

-Opposition
+Potential Negatives and Opposition

 In September 2015, Kathleen Richardson of De Montfort University and Erik Billing of the University of Skövde created the Campaign Against Sex Robots, calling for a ban on the creation of anthropomorphic sex robots.
 Richardson is critical of David Levy and argues that the introduction of such devices would be socially harmful and demeaning to women and children.
+Her concerns regarded the normalizing relationships with machines and the potential reinforcement of female dehumanization.

 In September 2015, the Japanese company Softbank, the makers of the "Pepper" robot, included a ban on robot sex.
 The robot's user agreement states: "The policy owner must not perform any sexual act or other indecent behaviour".

 Noel Sharkey, Aimee van Wynsberghe, and Eleanor Hancock of the Foundation for Responsible Robotics released a consultation report presenting a summary of the issues and various opinions about what could be society's intimate association with robots.
 The report includes an examination of how such robots could be employed as a rehabilitative tool for sex criminals such as serial rapists or pedophiles.
 Sharkey warns that this could be "problematic" in terms of sex dolls resembling children and adolescents.

 There is considerable speculation about such technology coming from experts in the fields of philosophy, sociology and the natural sciences.
 John P. Sullins of Sonoma State University believes that sex robots will facilitate "social isolation" and Lydia Kaye of Central Saint Martins argue that sexual relations with robots will "desensitize humans to intimacy and empathy".
 Furthermore, according to Chauntelle Tibbals, "nothing can replace the joy, sorrow, passion, and pain of an actual, unpredictable human interaction."
 She further argues that only when interacting with another human can we experience our humanity and our identity, as opposed to interacting with a robot.
 Robot ethicist Alan Winfield makes the more general argument that robots should not be gendered.